Sum of Squares Submodularity: Theory of -sos-submodular polynomials

-\begin{proposition} Let $t \in \mathbb{N}.$ Checking whether a set function is $t$-sos submodular amounts to solving a semidefinite program with $\frac{n(n-1)}{2}$ semidefinite constraints, each of size $\sum_{k=0}^t \binom{n-2}{k}.$ \end{proposition} The proofs of Propositions \ref{prop:sufficiency.sos.submod} and \ref{prop:tractability.sos.submod}, together with the exact formulation of the SDPs mentioned in Proposition \ref{prop:tractability.sos.submod} are given in Appendix \ref{appendix:def.t.sos}.
+Checking whether $F$ is $t$-sos-submodular for a given $t$ amounts to checking whether $-\frac{\partial^2 F(x)}{\partial x_i x_j}$ is $t$-sos modulo $I_2[x_{-i,j}]$ for all $i,j=1,\ldots,n, i\neq j.$ An implementation of this test for $t=2$ and $t=3$ is given \href{https://mybinder.org/v2/gh/SOSSubmodularity/SOSSubmodularity_Revision/5c878bf0f0c92b63d781a20d07aabe9e26fcf9d1?filepath=ExampleEC1/ExampleEC1.ipynb}{here}.
+It can be run from a browser via the open-source solver SCS \citep{odowd2021scs}.
+We find that $F$ is not $2$-sos-submodular (the corresponding problem is infeasible) but it is $3$-sos-submodular, and thus submodular. \end{example} Note that the SumOfSquares.jl library converts the sum of squares program described above into an SDP under the hood and then solves this SDP.
+It is also possible to derive this SDP explicitly.
+We refer the reader to the proof of Proposition~\ref{prop:tractability.sos.submod} for the general SDP formulation of the problem of testing $t$-sos submodularity of a set function and to Example~\ref{example:SDP} for examples of the SDPs obtained when carrying out the tests from Example~\ref{ex:test.t.sos}.

 As can be seen from Definition \ref{def:t-sos-submod}, being able to check whether a set function $f$ is $t$-sos submodular assumes that the MLE $F$ of $f$ is given.
 Further note that for $t,t' \in \mathbb{N}$ such that $t \leq t'$, the set of $t$-sos-submodular functions is included in the set of $t'$-sos-submodular functions.
 This follows immediately from the fact that any $t$-sos polynomial mod $I[x]$ is a $t'$-sos-polynomial mod $I[x]$ when $t \leq t'$.
 The next result specifies the range of $t$ to consider for $t$-sos submodularity.

 \begin{proposition} Let $t \in \mathbb{N}$ and let $f:2^\Omega \rightarrow \mathbb{R}$ be a set function of degree $d$.
 If $t < \lceil \frac{d-2}{2} \rceil$, then $f$ cannot be $t$-sos submodular.
 When $t=\lceil \frac{n+d-5}{2} \rceil$, the set of $t$-sos-submodular functions is exactly the set of submodular functions of degree $d$. \end{proposition} A proof of this result is in Appendix \ref{appendix:def.t.sos}.
 Thus, in practice, if one wishes to show that a set function $f:2^{\Omega}\rightarrow \mathbb{R}$ of degree $d$ is $t$-sos submodular, one should only consider $ \lceil \frac{d-2}{2} \rceil \leq t \leq \lceil \frac{n+d-5}{2} \rceil$.